Your child must receive a full-time education after the age of 5. Most children with special educational needs go to their local mainstream schools.

 We do not pay for Elective Home Education and full financial responsibility rests with you, as the parent or carer.
 Exam Boards can tell you where the local examination centres are when exams are taking place and any costs involved.

 If you do not get the school that you applied for, then there is an appeals process.
-Full details of this process and how to appeal can be found here
+Full details of this process and how to appeal can be found on our Appeal a school admissions decision page.

-If your child has an EHCP (education health and care plan) there is a different appeals process.
-More information can be found here
+If your child has an EHCP (Education, Health and Care plan) there is a different appeals process.
+More information can be found on our Appeal a school admissions decision page.